Zhangrn0916/RealTimeModelRender/README.md

 so when using bishop as data src, should adjust the Camera point to prevent exception.

 Lab3 Iillumination model and Shading Model:
-Implemented Phong Illumintaion Model on Object.
-In this project, I assume  that the lightpoint and eyepoint are infinitely far awary.
+Implemented Phong Illumintaion Model on Object in Illumination.java In this project, I assume  that the lightpoint and eyepoint are infinitely far awary.
 And there is only one light source.